dmaier-couchbase/cb-aggregation/README.md

  * ...
  * Prop n : Type_n

 We also need to define a Source to retrieve the data from.
 A source provides records.
-It's important to allow to combine multiple sources in order to fill a stream for further processing.

 * Source
  * e.g. FileSource